Raven (Corvus corax), calling from a sign, Death Valley National Park, California. (Photo copyright © by Kaj Halberg)

 Urocissa flavirostris Yellow-billed blue magpie

 This species is distributed along the Himalaya, from Afghanistan to northern and western Myanmar, with a disjunct population in northern Vietnam, in the breeding season usually encountered at altitudes between 1,500 and 3,000 m, moving to slightly lower elevations in the winter.

-Yellow-billed blue magpie in rainy weather, resting next to a colourful flower bed, Manali, Himachal Pradesh, India.
+During a rain shower, this yellow-billed blue magpie is resting next to a colourful flower bed, Manali, Himachal Pradesh, India.
 (Photo copyright © by Kaj Halberg)

 Yellow-billed blue magpie, Benkar, Khumbu, eastern Nepal.
 In the upper picture, a gust of wind is ruffling its feathers.
 (Photos copyright © by Kaj Halberg)

 “Wet weather seems to have a tonic effect on this bird; at any rate, it is always more noisy in rainy weather.”